 It took Sri sending me text messages with pictures from Half Moon Bay to make me realize once again how blessed we are to be living with such gorgeous natural beauty around us.
 After seeing her pictures I promptly scheduled a hiking trip with the family – life obligations or not.
 It was time to “Stop and smell the ocean and the trails.“

-Day 1: Welcome Day and 4-mile hike.
+Day 1: Welcome Day and 4-mile hike in Half Moon Bay.

 Day 2: Lunch break at the Pier and docks.

 Day 3: Went for a jog at sunset after a long day of presentations.

 Day 4: Relaxing after a successful sales kick-off meeting.